Updated: May 2026

 Even with the best intentions, switching tools carries hidden costs that MSPs must consider:

-- Financial Outlay: Beyond the upfront cost of new tools, MSPs must account for retraining expenses and potential downtime during the switch.
+3. Financial Outlay: Beyond the upfront cost of new tools, MSPs must account for retraining expenses and potential downtime during the switch.
+A structured cost optimization plan can help offset these transition costs.

 These hidden costs underscore why MSPs prioritize stability over innovation when evaluating new solutions.